Running Tests Locally

 Install Debugtopus, 02/2024

+The biggest portion of this package is Playwright.
+If you want to see the full package list, please check out the Debugtopus Github repository.
 If you do not have Chromium installed, debugtopus will run npx playwright install chromium for you and the first run will take some time to complete.

 4. Run test locally in the Playwright UI